eccenca/cmem-plugin-reason/README.md

 ### Stop at inconsistencies
 Raise an error if inconsistencies are found.
 If enabled, the plugin does not output entities.

+### Mode
+Mode _inconsistency_ generates an explanation for an inconsistent ontology.

+Mode _unsatisfiability_ generates explanations for many unsatisfiable classes at once.

 ### Validate OWL2 profiles

 Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full) and annotate the result graph.